-Consider the District's Recommended Fiscal Year 2024-25 Operating and Capital Budget (Budget) and recommend it for Board approval (Attachment A).
-Review the District's Fiscal Year 2024-25 Draft Budget Resolution (Attachment B) which includes the appropriations for the District's operations, debt service, capital improvement projects and the Community Benefit Program for the upcoming fiscal year.
+Consider the District's Fiscal Year 2024-25 Recommended Annual Operating and Capital Budget (Budget) (Attachment A).
+The District's Fiscal Year 2024-25 Budget Resolution (Attachment B) establishes the appropriations for the District's operations, debt service, capital improvement projects and the Community Benefit Program for the upcoming fiscal year.